 Looking to start your own backyard flock?
 4 egg laying hens are the perfect number to get started.
 You're also going to want to find a cute little chicken coop that fits in your backyard.

 What Size Chicken Coop Do I Need for 4 Chickens?

 Experts often recommend a square footage of 2-3 feet per chicken on the interior of the coop plus 8-10 feet of outside space.
 More is better, though!
-If you're planning to have four hens, you should look for chicken coops that provide 12 feet of interior space for your flock.
+If you're planning to have four hens, you should look for chicken coops that provide at least 12 feet of interior space for your flock (the more the better!).

 Chicken Coop Kits

-The Atlanta City Chicken Coop by Little Cottage Co. is a perfect starter coop for a backyard chicken keeper.
-It's ideal for two to four chickens, though we don't recommend any more than that for this coop.
-It's 30 inches wide and 83 inches long, giving it a total square footage of just over 17 feet.
-It more easily accommodates four hens if you're able to free range the chickens during the daytime.
-Its wheels are also perfect for a backyard chicken keeper, allowing you to move the coop around the yard much more easily.
+The Colonial Gable Chicken Coop by Little Cottage Co. is a perfect starter coop for a backyard chicken keeper.
+The 4x6 size is ideal for about four to six chickens.
+It's 4 feet wide and 6 feet long, giving it a total interior square footage of just 24 feet (not including nest boxes).
+It more easily accommodates four to six hens if you're able to free range the chickens during the daytime.
+We also have versions that you can freely move around your yard with an attached run.
+Or, if you're feeling crafty, build a run yourself!

 DIY Chicken Coop Options